Three-dimensional GRMHD Simulations of Rapidly Rotating Stellar Core-Collapse: RESULT

-The left two panels of Figure\,\ref{fig:ent} show the snapshots of entropy on the $x$--$z$ plane at the time when the jet reaches $\sim$300\,km for the MHD jet models, R20B12 (top) and R10B12 (bottom).
+The left two panels of Figure\,\ref{fig:ent} show the snapshots of entropy on the $x$--$z$ plane at the time when both the north and south polar jets reach $\sim$300\,km for the MHD jet models, R20B12 (top) and R10B12 (bottom).
 The faster initial rotation model, i.e., R20B12, strengthens the magnetic fields faster than R10B12 does by quickly winding up the magnetic field lines along the rotational axis, which results in the earlier jet launch of R20B12 at $t_{\rm{pb}}\sim$60\,ms than the one of R10B12 at $t_{\rm{pb}}\sim$100\,ms. The equatorial shock surface reaches 300\,km a few tens milliseconds after this time.
 The right two panels of Figure\,\ref{fig:ent} show the snapshots of entropy on the $x$--$z$ plane at the final simulation time for the MHD jet models, R20B12 (top) and R10B12 (bottom).
-As we see in Figure\,\ref{fig:shock_r}, the MHD jets pass through the plotted boundary ($z=\pm$2000\,km) before their simulation time.
+As we see in Figure\,\ref{fig:shock_r}, the MHD jets reach $\sim 1 \times 10^4$\,km in model R20B12 and $\sim 4 \times 10^3$\,km in model R10B12 before the end of their simulation times.

-Our jet explosion models show clear deviation from the axisymmetric bipolar jet flow. \citet{Moesta14} found that the kink instability makes displacement of the jet structure and could disrupt the axial jet.
-Our jet models already show the non-axisymmetric shock surface of the jet when the shock reaches $\sim300$\,km (the left panels of Figure\,\ref{fig:ent}), and the development of this deviation finally produces a large-scale non-axisymmetry of the jet (the right panels of Figure\,\ref{fig:ent}).
+Our jet explosion models show a slight deviation from the axisymmetric bipolar jet flow. \citet{Moesta14} found a more pronounced non-axisymmetric structure, which was claimed due to the kink instability, and that instability disrupts the axial jet at $t_{\rm pb}=186$\,ms (see their Figure\,1).
+Meanwhile, the jet in our model R20B12 is not disrupted even at $t_{\rm pb}=544$\,ms (see top right panel of Figure\,\ref{fig:ent}).
+To clarify the difference, systematic studies on dimension and perturbation are necessary as \cite{Moesta14} and \cite{Bugli21}.
+We leave this issue to the future investigation.